burger

 7. OR ELSE create a new signature:

-1. … of sending allows you to define the address that will be mentioned as the sender in the recipients' inbox.
+9. The sending address allows you to define the address that will be mentioned as the sender in the inbox of your recipients.

-2. … of reply allows you to receive future replies to your emails (return-path) to a different address (among the choices specified in the prerequisites above)…
+10. The reply address allows you to receive future replies to your emails (return-path) to a different address (among the choices specified in the prerequisites above)…

-10. Validate with the blue Save button (if this remains grayed out, make sure all fields are filled in, especially the full name field):
+11. Confirm with the Save button (if this remains grayed out, make sure all fields are filled in, especially the full name field):

 Now add the same secondary address in an email software/client, the effect will be the same.

-Set the sending address on an email software
+Set up the sending address on an email software/client

 It is possible to configure an email software/client with any existing email address even if it exists as an alias in your Mail Service.
 Sending will be done in the same way as with an address defined as "main" email.

-1. Add an account in Betterbird with the correct email settings related to the alias:
+1. Add an account with the correct email parameters related to the alias:

-3. Once received, the message is correctly described as being sent from an address that you know is an alias:
+3. Once received, the message is well described, even in its headers, as being sent from an address that you will know to be an alias:

 Has this FAQ been helpful?